packit/specfile/README.md

 Tag represents a single item of metadata of a package.
 It has a well-defined name and a value.
 Tags are defined in `%package` sections.

 For the purposes of this library, a tag can have associated comments.
-These are comment lines that are in a spec file directly above the tag definition.
+These are consecutive comment lines directly above the tag definition in a spec file.

 ## Examples and use cases